redhat-marketplace/redhat-marketplace-operator/deployer/v2/config/manifests/bases/CSV_description.md

     ```

 ### Why is a global pull secret required?
 In order to successfully install the Red Hat Marketplace products, you will need to make the pull secret available across the cluster.
 This can be achieved by applying the Red Hat Marketplace Pull Secret as a [global pull secret](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets).
-For alternative approachs, please see the official OpenShift [documentation](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html).
+For alternative approaches, please see the official OpenShift [documentation](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html).

 ### Subscription Config